Fallou Ndiaye: SJK

+In 2024, Ndiaye signed with SJK.
+During the season he played an important role in the team's defensive line and made 23 league appearances, scoring four goals.
 On 4 October 2024, Ndiaye was given a two-match ban by the disciplinary committee of the Finnish FA, for hitting Martti Haukioja in the head in a Veikkausliiga match between SJK Seinäjoki and VPS on 28 September 2024.
 At the end of the season, SJK exercised their option but Ndiaye refused to renew his visa and return to the team.